UMainedynamics/SeidarT_Legacy/docsrc/getting_started.rst

    <a href="http://wiki.inkscape.org/wiki/index.php/Installing_Inkscape" target="_blank">Inkscape</a>

-Geometries for the model domain within SeiDarT are initiated with a PNG image.
+Geometries for the model domain within SeidarT are initiated with a PNG image.
 The program identifies unique RGB values, setting material properties for each.
 For example, if you wanted to define a geometry with ice overlying bedrock, you would create a .png image that is one